MuhammaduBarry/Py-rock-paper-scissor/read.md

-# Welcome to Python Tic Tac Toe
+# Welcome to Python Rock Paper Scissor

 # How to play game:
 1. Download file and make sure you have the latest python install